 Appealing a Decision

-If an ATC wishes to appeal a decision to impose a sanction then please refer to our Enquiries and Appeals Policy, which can be found on our website or you can request a copy by contacting us.
+If an ATC wishes to appeal a decision to impose a sanction then please refer to our Safety Training Awards enquiries and appeals policy, which can be found on our website or you can request a copy by contacting us.

 Ensuring Consistency in our Approach

 The length of time any of the above sanctions will be imposed for will depend on our assessment of the situation that warranted their introduction.

 The Head of Compliance and Assurance will be responsible for regularly reviewing the application and maintenance of sanctions to ensure they continue to be appropriate and proportionate to the incident(s) and risk of future incidents occurring.